 5. Courthouse or Destination Ceremony?
 Your choice!

-Again, as I mentioned above, the choice of venue is totally at your discretion and your partners.
-From a historical viewpoint, the idea of elopement was to rush off to the courthouse and undergo a secret civil ceremony before the families could find out.
+Again, as I mentioned above, the choice of venue is totally at your discretion and your partner’s but these two locations will be limited to couples seeking a legal union and not just a commitment ceremony.
+From a historical viewpoint, the idea of an elopement was to rush off to the courthouse and undergo a secret civil ceremony before the families could find out.
 Mainly, the elopement occurred when either or both families objected to the union.

 Or else, you could give your friends and family juicy details to squeal with delight by jet-setting off to an adventurous or utterly magical location far away.
 Let that be your elopement ceremony destination but remember to bring back lots of photos to appease the loved ones who’d want to know each incredible detail of your elopement.

 6. Don’t Forget to Budget for a Post-Elopement Party

 I’m sure you double-read this one and must wonder, “But didn’t she just say we didn’t have to cater to guests at our elopement ceremony?”

 Er, well yes, that’s what I said, and an elopement ceremony will be as intimate and private as you want it to be depending on self-solemnizing state marriage laws.
 But when you do return, as noted in my career, you will have a crowd of family and close friends expecting a celebration of your union.
 And frankly, it’s only fair to share some of that newly wedded bliss and joy with people who love you so much.

 So, while you don’t need to plan anything as detail-oriented, costly, and extravagant as an all-out wedding reception, plan a little get-together.